OwenCochell/cursepy/docs/source/advn/proto.rst

 Built in Protocol Objects
 =========================

-Lets go over the built in protocol objects that are shipped with capy.
+Lets go over the built in protocol objects that are shipped with cursepy.
 They can make handler development much easier, so using them is recommended!